KindedJ/KindedJ/README.md

 A *datatype* is any class who we want to make into an HKT.
 Examples include List, Future, Optional, Stream, Observable...
 To consider a class a datatype it has to implement the interface `Hk<F, A>`, or provide a wrapper class that does.
 In this interface, the generic parameter `F` is considered the *witness* and the generic parameter `A` the *value*.

 A *witness* type is an empty type without constructors.
 This type is unique globally and exclusively used to identify a single datatype when used as a generic parameter.
+This type has to be different than the datatype, a datatype should not be a witness of itself.
+Generic parameters requiring a witness are usually represented by the characters F, G, H, or datatype specific characters like L for the left side of an Either.

 A *value* is any data type that doesn't affect the operations on the container.
 For example, you would not expect a `List` of `Strings` to behave differently than a `List` of `UserDto` for operations like `size()` or `map()`.
+Generic parameters requiring a value are usually represented by the characters A, B, C, D...

 Evidence-based HKTs allow transformation from their higher kind form into their datatype form, and viceversa, in what's called an isomorphism.
 This isomorphism allows transformation in both directions without information loss.